jytan17/jytan17.github.io/_posts/2021-10-03-making-of-a-deep-learning-framework.md

 ---
 title: "Making of a Deep Learning Framework - Part 1"
 classes: wide
-excerpt: "A documentation of writing a \"not so efficient\" deep learning framework.
+excerpt: "A documentation of writing a deep learning framework.
 Part 1 is about writing an autograd system, and the rough theories behind backpropagation."
 toc: true
 categories:
   - project